Schema-Driven Encoder

 ["docs/auth.md",12,"JWT Config",0.92]

-["docs/api.md",5,"Rate Limiting",0.87]The encoder strips keys, applies positional ordering, generates the $S header, and optionally groups repeated values with $G. Upstream stages (search, rerank, filter) continue to work with the original data — DCP is applied only at the LLM boundary.
+["docs/api.md",5,"Rate Limiting",0.87]The encoder strips keys, applies positional ordering, and generates the $S header.
+Upstream stages (search, rerank, filter) continue to work with the original data — DCP is applied only at the LLM boundary.

 This pattern applies beyond RAG: